breardon7/6101-GroupProjects/README.md

 [Project 2 Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)

 ## Folders
-* Project 1 contains the RMD and PPT files for project 1.
+* Project 1 contains the RMD, PPT, and CSV files for project 1.
-* Project 2 contains the RMD and PPT files for project 2.
+* Project 2 contains the RMD, PPT, and CSV files for project 2.